 Overview

 You can use Microsoft OneDrive to request secure or large files from anyone.
-OneDrive, files are certified for HIPAA/PHI, FERPA, and PII data, so you know the sender’s data will remain secure.
+OneDrive files are certified for HIPAA/PHI, FERPA, and PII data, so you know the sender’s data will remain secure.

 Instructions: Request a File Using OneDrive

-Open OneDrive to highlight the folder where you want to receive files
+Open OneDrive to highlight the folder where you want to receive files.

-- Select the ellipsis … menu next to the folder
+- Select the ellipsis … menu next to the folder.

-- Choose Request files
+- Choose Request files.

-Name the request – Tip: Anyone with the link will see the name you choose.
+Tip: Anyone with the link will see the name you choose.
 If requesting information from multiple people, pick a generic name like “file requests” rather than something specific like “assignment 12.”
-You could have multiple folders for different topics being shared.
+You could have multiple folders for sharing different topics.
 Example: English 101, English 102.

-Copy the link to send to the recipient.
-Tip: don’t use the send option within the pop-up box.
+Tip: Don’t use the send option in the pop-up box.
 Send a separate chat or email.

 Open the link sent from the requester.

-- Choose the Upload button to upload the file.
+Choose the Upload button to upload the file.
 You may upload additional files at the same time.

-Recipients who are logged into Microsoft 365 with a UT email address will see a screen that looks like this:
+- Recipients who are logged into Microsoft 365 with a UT email address will see a screen that looks like this:

 Non-UT recipients will see a screen that looks like this: